-(E) Prior to offering an ombudsman position to an applicant or training a volunteer, the sponsoring agencies and/or regional program directors shall report any identified conflict of interest to, and may request a waiver of a conflict of interest, in writing, to the SLTCO, or in the case of the SLTCO making the request, to the director of the department of aging.
-Within thirty days of receiving a waiver request, the SLTCO or the director of the department of aging, as appropriate, shall review the nature, scope, and extent of the conflict and shall determine whether or not to approve the waiver.
-A waiver request will reveal the nature, extent, and potential impact of the conflict of interest, and will ask to determine whether sufficient circumstances exist to eliminate a conflict of interest.
+(F) Before offering an ombudsman position to an applicant or training a volunteer, the sponsoring agencies and/or regional program directors shall report any identified conflict of interest to, and may request a waiver of a conflict of interest, in writing, to the SLTCO, or in the case of the SLTCO making the request, to ODA's director.
+Within five business days after receiving a waiver request, the SLTCO or ODA's director, as appropriate, shall review the nature, scope, and extent of the conflict and shall determine whether or not to approve the waiver.
+A waiver request shall reveal the nature, extent, and potential impact of the conflict of interest, and shall request to determine whether sufficient circumstances exist to eliminate a conflict of interest.

 (1) Any conflict of interest not waived or remedied, and any prohibition resulting therefrom, shall be recorded in the central registry.

-(2) The SLTCO may take into consideration the following when determining the granting of a waiver:
+(2) The SLTCO may take into consideration the following when determining whether to grant a waiver:

-(c) The position held by the individual when working for a provider; and,
+(c) The position held by the individual when working for a provider.

-(d) The change in the ownership/management of a facility and the length of time since the change in ownership/management.
+(d) The change in the ownership and/or management of a facility and the length of time since the change in ownership and/or management.

 (G) No representatives of the office shall be required or permitted to hold positions or perform duties that would constitute a conflict of interest.

 (H) Deliberate failure to disclose any conflict of interest or any prohibition shall be sufficient grounds for the removal of the candidate from the professional development program, the decertification of the representative, or the withdrawal of the designation of the regional program involved.

 Five Year Review (FYR) Dates: 05/01/2023